 Effect on Appellate Rights.
 Filing of a motion for rehearing is not a prerequisite to filing a petition for review under Rule 32.16.

 Disposition if Motion Granted.
 If the court grants the motion for rehearing, it may either amend its previous ruling without a hearing or grant a new hearing and then either amend or reaffirm its previous ruling.
-In either case, it must state its reasons for amending a previous ruling.
+The court must state its reasons for amending a previous ruling.
 The State must notify the victim of any action taken by the court if the victim has requested notification.

 Rule 32.15.
 Notification to the Appellate Court

-If an appeal of a defendant’s conviction or sentence is pending, the defendant’s counsel or the defendant, if self-represented, must send to the appellate court within 10 days after the ruling is filed any trial court rulings granting or denying relief on the defendant’s notice or petition for post-conviction relief, or any motion for rehearing.
+If an appeal of a defendant’s conviction or sentence is pending, the defendant’s counsel or the defendant, if self-represented, must file any final rulings in the appellate court within 10 days after the ruling is filed.

 Rule 32.16.
 Petition and Cross-Petition for Review

 Time and Place for Filing.